 The requests are expected to be filed in the Registrar's Office as soon as the student receives the information and wishes to attend the event.
 At least two weeks (10 class days) in advance of the scheduled event is the time needed for the Committee to review the request and to take the follow-up action.
 The Committee typically cannot address the request if it does not arrive within this two-week (10 class days) timeframe.

-Further, when the activity involves some kind of competition that may result in the student being selected for the next round, he/she needs to notify the Committee within 24-hours to ask for the excused absence for that event.
+Further, when the activity involves some kind of competition that may result in the student being selected for the next round, they need to notify the Committee within 24-hours to ask for the excused absence for that event.